tamohannes/urartu/README.md

 ```

 ## Exploring the Experiments
-Unveiling Insights with Ease! 🔍 Urartu, pairs up with [Aim](https://github.com/aimhubio/aim), a remarkable open-source AI metadata tracker designed to be both intuitive and potent.
+Unveiling Insights with Ease! 🔍 UrarTU, pairs up with [Aim](https://github.com/aimhubio/aim), a remarkable open-source AI metadata tracker designed to be both intuitive and potent.
 To dive into the wealth of metrics that Aim effortlessly captures, simply follow these steps:
 - Navigate to the directory housing the .aim repository.
 - Execute the command that sparks the magic:
 ```bash